Impact

 Risk and Exploitability

 The CVSS score of 9.8 reflects the high impact and ease of exploitation.
-No EPSS data is available, but the absence of authentication controls means the attacker does not need any additional credentials or privileges.
-The vulnerability has not been listed in the CISA KEV catalog, but the severity and lack of authentication make it a critical concern.
-Attackers with network reach to the sidecar endpoint can immediately exploit this issue to alter or delete files on the host.
+The EPSS score is 88%, indicating a higher likelihood of exploitation, yet the absence of authentication controls means the attacker does not need any additional credentials or privileges.
+The vulnerability has been listed in the CISA KEV catalog, underscoring that it has been actively exploited, and its severity combined with the lack of authentication makes it a critical concern.
+Attackers with network reach to the sidecar endpoint can immediately exploit this issue to create or truncate files on the host.

 OpenCVE Enrichment